samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 #### Weight

-The weight is initially given and will decrease troughout  flight (fuel burn).
+The weight is initially given and will decrease during  flight (fuel burn).

 #### Thrust